cid2rrrr/Drum_Classficiation/readme.md

 </br>

 The Mel-Spectrogram array is extracted using `librosa` library.
-On this project, the y-axis(frequency) is divided into 128 equal parts and the x-axis(time) is fixed to 20.
+In this project, the y-axis(frequency) is divided into 128 equal parts and the x-axis(time) is fixed at 20.

 A simple model consisting of three layers of convolution and max pooling.
 It is a simple model, but overall it showed the best performance.